Image: ShutterStock

 First Period After Breastfeeding

 After pregnancy, the first period may vary in intensity among women.
 It’s common to experience irregularities initially, with periods eventually becoming heavier or more intense.
 Some mothers may experience their first period while breastfeeding, while others might notice it as they begin to reduce feedings.
 Some women may also experience delayed or missed periods.
-Don’t fret; this is common, and your periods should typically return to normal within a few months.
+Don’t fret; this is common, and your period should typically return to normal within a few months.

 - You may start ovulatingi A stage in the female menstrual cycle when a mature egg is released from the ovary even before your period begins.